nihilamj/sleepwell/Others/Project Diary.md

 **changes made in urls.py file inside sleepwell:**

-- added the code for URL patterns of views
+- added the code to include the URL patterns of mainapp

 <br>